Storytelling Platform for RMG Sector‚ Made in Equality

-We’re excited to launch an online initiative called “Made in Equality”, which takes the form of a website and Facebook page featuring people working within the Bangladeshi RMG sector, especially garment workers.
+We’re excited to launch an online initiative called “Made in Equality”, which takes the form of a website and a Facebook page featuring people working within the Bangladeshi RMG sector, especially garment workers.
 Images of individuals and small groups of individuals are presented alongside a quote from those photographed illustrating their life experiences in their own words.

 Made in Equality aims to generate public interest in improving the RMG sector, one of the largest contributing sectors to Bangladesh’s economy.
-The project aims to show garment workers and others in the industry in a light in which they have not been shown in before.
+The project aims to show garment workers and others in the industry in a light in which they have not been shown before.
 This can lead to public advocacy on their behalf and greater consideration by consumers of their role in the garment industry.

 PEOPLE WORKING IN THE RMG INDUSTRY REMAIN INVISIBLE, AND MADE IN EQUALITY IS AN EFFORT TO ENABLE THEIR VOICES TO BE HEARD.
-THE MADE IN EQUALITY WEBSITE SHOWS THOSE WORKING IN AND AROUND THE GARMENT INDUSTRY IN BANGLADESH IN A WAY IN WHICH THEY HAVE NOT BEEN SEEN BEFORE.
+THE MADE INEQUALITY WEBSITE SHOWS THOSE WORKING IN AND AROUND THE GARMENT INDUSTRY IN BANGLADESH IN A WAY IN WHICH THEY HAVE NOT BEEN SEEN BEFORE.